lagun4/smagotcha.net/index.md

 Rigo      - Germany <br>
 *sound design*

-This project is free of advertisement.
-We all work voluntary and still rely on money to pay things such as the website, the app development and travel costs.
-If you want to support us with a donation you would be highly appreciated.
+If you want to support us with a donation that would be highly appreciated.

 [Donate](/makedonation)